-The output contacts can be used to operate the trip coils of the circuit breaker directly where the trip coil current does not exceed the 'make and carry' contact rating.
+The binary outputs can be used to operate the trip coils of the circuit breaker directly where the trip coil current does not exceed the 'make and carry' contact rating.
 The circuit breaker auxiliary contacts or other in-series auxiliary device must be used to break the trip coil current.
-It is recommended that the trip signal to the circuit breaker is wired directly from the Solkor R/Rf module rather than via the numeric module for maximum speed and simplicity.

 Any BO can be assigned as a 'Trip Contact' in the OUTPUT CONFIG>TRIP CONFIG menu.
-Operation of a 'Trip Contact' will operate any LED or virtual assigned from the trip triggered feature in the same menu and will initiate the fault record storage, actuate the 'Trip Alert' screen where enabled and CB Fail protection when enabled.
+Operation of a 'Trip Contact' will operate any LED or virtual assigned from the 'Trip Triggered' feature in the same menu and will initiate the fault record storage, actuate the 'Trip Alert' screen where enabled and CB Fail protection when enabled.